joachimdalen/kopia-alternate-ui/README.md

 ![](./screenshots/screenshot.png)

 > [!CAUTION]
 > This project is under active development, even though it might be a while between commits.
 There is currently a bunch of features implemented, but also a lot missing.
 You will have to jump between the original UI and this to do full configuration.
+Please see the [feature mapping](https://github.com/joachimdalen/kopia-alternate-ui/issues/5) issue for progress.

 I wanted a cleaner and easier to use UI for Kopia than the offical one.
 There are also some features I want to implement that is not in the official UI, such as multi server interaction, improved statistics and more.